-Martin Fahr works at Fahr & Co, a firm which provides advisory and consulting services to the alternative asset management industry and its stakeholders.
+Martin Fahr Co-founded New End Associates in 2018, a firm which provides advisory and consulting services to the alternative asset management industry and its stakeholders.
 Martin Fahr was responsible for Business, Product and distribution development in EMEA, Latin America and APAC at Oaktree Capital Management until July 2018.
-Prior to joining Oaktree as a Senior Vice President in 2014, he served as the head of investment fund onboarding and structuring for the Luxembourg, Switzerland and Lichtenstein regions at Credit Suisse AG Zurich.
+Prior to joining Oaktree as a Senior Vice President in 2014, he served as the head of investment fund onboarding and structuring for the Luxembourg, Switzerland and Lichtenstein regions at Credit Suisse AG

+Zurich.
 Prior to that, he worked at Clariden Leu as co-head of project management and new business development with their corporate development team.
 Before joining Clariden Leu, he was responsible for the institutional product management for Deutsche Asset Management in Switzerland.
 Mr. Fahr received a degree in Economics from the University of Heidenheim jointly with the University of British Columbia, Vancouver.
-Mr. Fahr has over 18 years of experience in Banking and Asset Management.
+Mr. Fahr has over 22 years of experience in Banking and Asset Management.